jfeeley13/Kabasuji/README.txt

 	Change levelType in the drop down menu and press create level to create a new level of that type Change board size through the board spinners and press create to  a new level of that board size Select Piece in the Inventory and move to place in the board or bullpen.
+	Create the name of your custom level in the top namefield "game1".
+	Save your game with the right save button.
+You can exit through the exit button.
+	You can now write the name of your custom level to load it up.
+	Select load level.
+	A level view with all your custom level preferences should appear.